| |

 remains to be said.
 What happens next is sheer un-saying, ineffable for

 ever.
+This can only be approached with poetry.
 The transcendent state of enlightenment (awakening) can be personally

 experienced, but not conceptually known or linguistically described